 The Aviation Law Review: China

 In mainland China, the Civil Aviation Law (CAL) is the main law regarding civil aviation.
 The CAL was issued by the Standing Committee of the National People's Congress and came into effect on 1 March 1996, and has general binding force.
-All 215 articles of the CAL are categorised in 16 chapters.
+The 215 articles of the CAL are categorised into 16 chapters.

-Other laws, such as the General Principles of the Civil Law, the Contract Law, the Corporate Law, the Tort Liability Law and the Criminal Law, as well as administrative regulations by the State Council and ministerial regulations by ministries and commissions of the State Council, are also important rules to which the civil aviation activities shall be subject.
+Other laws, such as the Civil Code of the PRC, the Corporate Law and the Criminal Law, as well as administrative regulations by the State Council and ministerial regulations by ministries and commissions of the State Council, are also important rules to which the civil aviation activities shall be subject.

 The aforementioned normative laws and regulations together constitute China's civil aviation legal system.